chrisjz/sm64vr/README.md

 ### Bob-omb Battlefield

+* Mario bounces back off goomba when he jumps on it.
 * Transition to Bob-omb Battlefield when jumping into its painting.
+* Add rotation to lifts when they reach top and bottom of cliff.
 * Replace goomba's jumping sound with correct one.
 * Replace goomba's running sound with correct one.
 * Smoke effect when goomba disappears after being squished.